What time is Marcella on tv?

 When is Marcella on TV?

-The second series of the detective drama starts Monday 19th February, 9pm on ITV
+The second series of the detective drama continues Monday 26th February, 9pm on ITV

 What can I expect from the first episode?